 10.3.5 Extraction using both polar and non-polar extraction vehicles shall be performed.
-Examples of extraction vehicles are:
+The following are examples of extraction vehicles:

-- a) polar extraction vehicle: water, physiological saline, culture media without serum; - b) non-polar extraction vehicle: freshly refined vegetable oil (e.g., cottonseed or sesame oil) of quality defined in various pharmacopoeia; - c) additional extraction vehicles: ethanol/water, ethanol/saline, polyethylene glycol 400 (diluted to a physiological osmotic pressure), dimethyl-sulfoxide and culture media with serum.
+- a) polar extraction vehicle: water, physiological saline, culture media without serum; - b) non-polar extraction vehicle: freshly refined vegetable oil (e.g. cottonseed or sesame oil) of the quality defined in various pharmacopoeias;

+c) additional extraction vehicles: ethanol/water, ethanol/saline, polyethylene glycol 400 (diluted to a physiological osmotic pressure), dimethyl-sulfoxide and culture media with serum.

-NOTE Other extraction vehicles appropriate to the nature and use of the device or to the methods for hazard identification may also be used if their effects on the material and the biological system are known.
+NOTE 1 Other extraction vehicles appropriate to the nature and use of the device or to the methods for hazard identification may also be used if their effects on the material and the biological system are known (see Annex D).